Metaxal/color-flood/README.md

 Start it with:
 ```
-$ racket -l color-flood/color-flood
+$ racket -l color-flood
 ```
-Or in DrRacket, click on `File/Open a path for require` and enter `color-flood/color-flood`.
-Then run the game.
+Or in DrRacket, click on `File/Open a path for require` and enter `color-flood/main.rkt`.
+Then run the file.

 ![screenshot](img/screenshot1.png)